wh0oo/python-scripts-for-raritan-pdu-deployment/README.md

 ## Common behavior

-Most scripts support:
+Scripts support:

 - `--ips pdus.txt` to choose the target list
-- `--dry-run` to preview behavior without making changes
+- `--dry-run` to preview behavior without making changes, where applicable
 - `--concurrency 1` by default for safe sequential processing
 - `--insecure` by default because many PDUs use self-signed TLS certificates
 - `--no-insecure` to require valid TLS certificates